Manufactured homes and prefabricated structures are subject to assessment for taxation purposes under the

 For the purpose of property assessment, a manufactured home is any structure, with or without wheels, that is designed to be towed or carried.
 This includes floating homes anchored or secured for 60 days or more.
 A manufactured home can provide space for:

 • business offices;

 The assessor determines market value of both the land and the improvements (buildings).
 Land and improvements (buildings) are usually assessed together when the owner of a manufactured home also owns the land on which the home is situated, or if the home is located on either Crown land or on an Indigenous reserve.

 In the case of houseboats and floating buildings, the assessor includes the value of land under the water.
-If a manufactured home owner is renting a bay or pad, he or she will only be assessed for the value of the structure and related improvements.
+If a manufactured home owner is renting a bay or pad, they will only be assessed for the value of the structure and related improvements.